Lsmith2895/FindMyFurryFriend/README.md

 # FindMyFurryFriend
 Find My Furry Friend is a social application designed to alert others in your area that your pet has gotten away.
 It will send a message via SMS or through the app depending on your choice of set up.
-This messages will include things like your pets name, a picture, and how friendly they might be.
+This message will include things like your pets name, a picture, and how friendly they might be.
 It is designed to get the news out quickly and have others searching for your best friend ensuring they come back safe and sound.

 ## Built With
 React